 Designing for Accessibility - Part 1

-With the new accessibility regulations set to come into force for all new websites this September, and in another 12 months for all existing websites, we delve into what your organisation needs to be doing when it comes to designing and building websites for accessible use.
+We delve into what your organisation needs to be doing when it comes to designing and building websites for accessible use.

 Everyone needs to be thinking about accessibility even Beyoncé.
 Implementing these new accessibility regulations needn't be a daunting task, and if you are feeling the pressure to ensure your sites are compliant by the specific deadlines then this blog should help provide some clarity on what is best when it comes to designing for accessible use.
 Brought to you by the GOSS Creative team, who have a wealth of knowledge on this subject matter, they have put together some very simple tips when it comes to designing and building of accessible websites and to prevent your organisation from doing a Beyoncé.